KailinTong/My-Deep-Reinforcement-Learning/p2_continuous-control/Report.md

 ### Implementation tricks
-1. Starting from small network
+1. Start from small network.
-2. Amended the code to update the networks 10 times after every 20 timesteps.
+2. Amended the code to update the networks 10 times after every 20 time steps.
 3. Use a beta to slowly reduce noises.
-This leads to quicker convergence at the final stage.
+This led to quicker convergence at the final stage.
 4. At first, I followed the instruction from a post of a mentor: "_You should reset the environment only at the beginning of your training._"
 Unfortunately, this made the average score always less than 1.0.
 Now I reset the environment after every episode.

 ## Experiment results
-DDPG solved the environment in **339** episodes with	average Score: 30.02
+DDPG solved the environment in **339** episodes with average Score: 30.02.

 ![average_score_dqn](images/figures_scores.png)